mabdusshakur/mabdusshakur/README.md

 * Beyond my technical skills, I’m known for my helpful nature and commitment to truth.
 I believe in thinking about the betterment of others and standing up for what’s right, even if it means walking alone.
 I’m always ready to lend a hand and share my knowledge with others.

-* Currently, I’m particularly interested in backend development and AI/ML.
+* Currently, I’m particularly interested in backend development and ML.
 I’m excited to continue learning & growing.
 Feel free to connect with me for collaboration on projects, knowledge sharing, or a friendly chat about the latest tech trends!

 **Key Skills:**
 * Back-End Development: PHP | Laravel, SQL, Node.js | Express, NoSQL